umer-saleem/Creating-Google-Spreadsheets/README.md

 ## Steps to Perform
 ## Google Documentation
 ### Creating a Gmail Account
+### Creating a Google Spreadsheet on Gmail Account
 ### Downloading the Repository

 * Open the terminal.